-Section A. Sections 192.2495 and 208.909, RSMo, are repealed and two
+Section A. Sections 192.2495 and 208.909, RSMo, are repealed and two 2 new sections enacted in lieu thereof, to be known as sections 192.2495 and

-- 2 new sections enacted in lieu thereof, to be known as sections 192.2495 and - 3 208.909, to read as follows: - 192.2495.
-1. For the purposes of this section, the term "provider" means - 2 any person, corporation or association who: - 3 (1) Is licensed as an operator pursuant to chapter 198; - 4 (2) Provides in-home services under contract with the department of social - 5 services or its divisions: - 6 (3) Employs health care providers as defined in section 376.1350 for - 7 temporary or intermittent placement in health care facilities; - 8 (4) Is an entity licensed pursuant to chapter 197; - 9 (5) Is a public or private facility, day program, residential facility or - 10 specialized service operated, funded or licensed by the department of mental - 11 health; or - 12 (6) Is a licensed adult day care provider. - 13 2.
-For the purpose of this section "patient or resident" has the same - 14 meaning as such term is defined in section 43.540. - 15 3.
-Prior to allowing any person who has been hired as a full-time, - 16 part-time or temporary position to have contact with any patient or resident the - 17 provider shall, or in the case of temporary employees hired through or contracted

-EXPLANATION-Matter enclosed in bold-faced brackets [thus] in this bill is not enacted and is intended to be omitted in the law.
+3 208.909, to read as follows:

+192.2495.
+1. For the purposes of this section, the term "provider" means 2 any person, corporation or association who:

+(1) Is licensed as an operator pursuant to chapter 198;

+4 (2) Provides in-home services under contract with the department of social 5 services or its divisions;

+6 (3) Employs health care providers as defined in section 376.1350 for 7 temporary or intermittent placement in health care facilities;

+(4) Is an entity licensed pursuant to chapter 197;

+9 (5) Is a public or private facility, day program, residential facility or 10 specialized service operated, funded or licensed by the department of mental 11 health; or

+12 (6) Is a licensed adult day care provider.

+13 2.
+For the purpose of this section "patient or resident" has the same14 meaning as such term is defined in section 43.540.

-18 for an employment agency, the employment agency shall prior to sending a 19 temporary employee to a provider:
+3. Prior to allowing any person who has been hired as a full-time,part-time or temporary position to have contact with any patient or resident the provider shall, or in the case of temporary employees hired through or contracted for an employment agency, the employment agency shall prior to sending a temporary employee to a provider: